-Vaccinations rise on Vashon Island, challenging its reputation as anti-vaccine ‘poster child’
+Vaccinations rise on Vashon Island, challenging its reputation as anti-vax ‘poster child’

 And it may now be working, thanks to a “perfect storm” of changes being felt on the island, Day said.

 The Vashon Island School District has seen a significant increase in fully immunized children.
-The number of kindergartners who received the required set of state-mandated vaccines jumped by 31% in the past six years, from 56% to nearly 74% in the 2017-18 school year, according to the King County Public Health Department.
+The number of kindergartners who received the required set of state-mandated vaccines jumped by 31% in the past six years, from 56% to nearly 74% in the 2017-18 school year, according to the Public Health – Seattle & King County.

 Amid the nation’s largest measles outbreak in 25 years, pro-vaccine advocates are cheering this apparent shift that challenges Vashon’s reputation as a hotbed of highly educated, anti-establishment parents who choose not to vaccinate their children from preventable and potentially devastating diseases.